 What's more, you don't need separate login details for each of the points, the overall signal emitted from the points is treated the same by your wireless device, as if it comes from just one source.

 For example, if you are in a bedroom where one of the secondary points is placed, it will transmit your data request to the nearest other point it finds and so-on.
 This also improves speed of connection in comparison, say, to a Wi-Fi extender that either requires a strong wireless signal from your existing router to perform well or works through a powerline connection which is less efficient and can impact on download and upload speeds.

 Wi-Fi extenders traditionally have limited range - the same or even less than your Wi-Fi router - and adding more for greater coverage can actually cause conflicts in your signal as they do not speak to each other effectively.
 A mesh network communicates internally and often to ensure there are no conflicts.

 How do you set up and use a mesh network?

 Setting up a mesh network is generally a simple procedure.
 Most manufacturers offer bundles that include a main point plus at least one other device for another room.

 The amount of additional points you need generally depends on how big your home is.
-Google, for example, claims that a smaller home or apartment would really only require one of its Google Wifi points - although you could probably just make do with your existing router in that case.
+Google, for example, claims that a smaller home or apartment will really only require one of its Google Wifi points - although you could probably just make do with your existing router in that case.